MajorMJR/docker-headphones/README.md

 Image file is approximately 70MB when built.

 Directories for your downloads and torrent files are mounted as volumes to the container.
-Headphones directory contains your headphones config files and logs
+Headphones directory contains your headphones config files and logs.
+If using a torrent client use the /torrents volume with your BitTorrent clients watch directory.

+Container directories:
 * /downloads
 * /headphones
-* /music
+* /torrents

 #### Build the Docker Image
 ```bash